sdpunit/Study-buddy-app/items/report.md

 * *Users can search and enroll in courses.
 The app will provide a brief overview of the course and its assessments.*
 * *Once enrolled users can select one of their courses and set a timer for the time they would like to study*
-* *Users can add another user as a friend if they are enrolled in the same course.*
 * *A user can view a summary of their total time studied.*

 ![UseCaseDiagram](./images/use_case_diagram.png) <br>